acsenrafilho/relaxophantom/README.md

-# Relaxometry Phantom Generator
+# Relaxophantom - Relaxometry Phantom Generator

 ## Description

-This software aims to reconstruct brain relaxometry for T1 and T2 phantom images.
+This software aims to reconstruct brain relaxometry for T1 and T2 phantom images based on a well structured anatomical brain model (MNI152).
+Please see the Reference section to correctly cite the project.

+Remember that this is an open-source project under GNU license.
+Your are free to download, use, share and develop with other people.
+If any trouble occur in the reconstruction process, please send me (an email)[mailto:acsenrafilho@gmail.com]

 ## How to use